giovannicoppola/alfred-outlook/README.md

 ### Needed
 - Alfred 5 with Powerpack license
-- *Note*: Many of the functions of this pacage Will not work with the 'New Outlook' interface, as AppleScript is not supported.
+- *Note*: Many of the functions of this package will not work with the 'New Outlook' interface, as AppleScript is not supported.
 - *Note*: Your institution might have an automatic archival policy.
 In that case older mail messages that have been archived will not be returned in alfred-outlookSuite queries
 - Python3 (howto [here](https://www.freecodecamp.org/news/python-version-on-mac-update/))
 - Download `alfred-outlookSuite` [latest release](https://github.com/giovannicoppola/alfred-outlookSuite/releases/latest)